 Day 6 Strumica – Skopje (152 km) (L, D)

 Breakfast at the hotel.
 In the morning we start our journey to Macedonia’s capital, Skopje.
 After the accommodation in the hotel and short break, we take you on a walking city tour starting from the centuries old Kale – Skopje fortress.
 We will continue to the Old Turkish Bazaar, mingling with the locals, meeting different cultures and religions, old forgotten crafts, as well.
-The second part of the afternoon we visit museums – Museum of Macedonian struggle, possibilities to visit the Archaeological museum of Macedonia with one of the biggest ancient coins collection in the world exclusively from the Macedonian territory.
+The second part of the afternoon we visit museums – the Museum of Macedonian struggle, possibilities to visit the Archaeological museum of Macedonia with one of the biggest ancient coins collection in the world exclusively from the Macedonian territory.
 We walk across the Stone Bridge, the land mark of the city, and stop in front of the monument and fountain of Alexander the Great and monument of Tsar Samuel, sitting on his throne.
 The next stop will be the memorial house of Mother Teresa.
 She was born in Skopje in 1910.
 The late afternoon is a time on your own to explore more of the capital.
 Tonight we have farewell dinner in a national restaurant.

 Day 7 Skopje – Airport Skopje (25 km) (B)

-Breakfast at hotel.
+Breakfast at the hotel.
 Today, before the flight, according to your wish and time, we may take you in some of the modern city malls, or the old city bazaar for shopping or simply for chatting with the local people and finding out more about their everyday’s life and culture.
 Than we take you from the hotel to the Skopje Airport, two and half hours before your flight.
 We hope that you truly Experience(d) Macedonia!